mstksg/inCode/copy/entries/fixvec-2.md

 how useful the singletons library is at unifying all of these distinct type-level stuffs.

-We can write `exactLength` in a cute way by inducting on the length we want and the vector, so it might be fun to look at this version instead --
+We could also write `exactLength` in a cute way by inducting on the length we want and the vector, so it might be fun to look at this version instead --

 ```haskell